apalache-mc/apalache/docs/manual.md

 rather quickly.

-If you are interested in the technique for finding the assignments and symbolic transitions that is implemented in Apalache, check our [paper at ABZ'18](http://forsyte.at/wp-content/uploads/abz2018_full.pdf).
+If you are interested in the technique for finding the assignments and symbolic transitions implemented in Apalache, check our [paper at ABZ'18](http://forsyte.at/wp-content/uploads/abz2018_full.pdf).
 The [journal version](http://dx.doi.org/https://doi.org/10.1016/j.scico.2019.102361) is unfortunately behind the Elsevier paywall, which will be lifted after the